jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 # Requirements

 ## Received email {#received-email}
-This section describes the requirements that a received e-mail, i.e. the e-mail that is sent from the e-mail sender to the MBP and about which a report is to be sent later, must meet.
+This section describes the requirements that a received email, i.e. the email that is sent from the email sender to the MBP and about which a report is to be sent later, must meet.

 ### Simple
 If the domain in the From: header {{!MAIL=RFC5322}} and the domain in the CFBL address header are identical, this domain MUST be covered by a valid {{!DKIM=RFC6376}} signature.